Apple Crisp

 IMG 6417

-This is a beautiful season. … festive warmth, mulled spices, apples, nuts, dried fruit…add to it memories of a great trip to London, and it’s all magic.
-I fell in love with Autumn when it arrived, and thought that was my most favourite season.
-Now that December is happily upon us, I think I love it even more than Autumn.
+Apple Crisp in winter, for the holiday season!
+This is a beautiful season. … festive warmth, mulled spices, apples, nuts, dried fruit.
+Add to it memories of a great trip to London, and it’s all magic.
+I fell in love with autumn when it arrived, and thought that was my most favourite season.
+Now that December is happily upon us, I think I love winter even more than autumn.
 It’s the season to be jolly!

 squirrel